gogoprog/tequila-sunlight/README.md

 The software parts in this project are :

-    An application to control the microchip running on StickOS A Hudson plugin that analyzes build results and send http requests to a daemon A daemon that receives http requests and send commands to the microchip through bluetooth
+    An application to control the microchip running on StickOS A python script that analyzes build results and send http requests to the daemon A daemon that receives http requests and send commands to the microchip through bluetooth